-- Medical benefits – Workers compensation covers all of your authorized hospital bills, lab work, doctor’s bills, and physical therapy, prescriptions, and necessary travel expenses so long as your injury occurred on the job.
+- Medical benefits – Workers’ compensation covers all your authorized hospital bills, lab work, doctor’s bills, physical therapy, prescriptions, and necessary travel expenses so long as your injury occurred on the job.
 If you already paid medical bills, then you are entitled to reimbursement for those expenses.

 - Income replacement benefits – If your injury causes you to miss more than seven days of work, you are entitled to income replacement checks.
 The duration of your eligibility for benefits depends on the nature, severity, and scope of your injury/disability.
 You may recover temporary total disability, temporary partial disability, or permanent partial disability.

-- Rehabilitation – If you are no longer able to perform the same job you had prior to injury because of your disability, workers’ compensation will also pay for certain vocational rehabilitation services so that you can obtain training and return to the workforce.
+- Rehabilitation – If you can no longer perform the same job you had prior to injury because of your disability, workers’ compensation will also pay for certain vocational rehabilitation services so that you can obtain training and return to the workforce.

-The amount and types of benefits you can recover largely depends on the details of your case.
-Let us investigate your case so we can identify all of the benefits you deserve and ensure you receive a fair medical evaluation and impairment rating.
+The amount and types of benefits you can recover largely depend on the details of your case.
+Let us investigate your case so we can identify all the benefits you deserve and ensure you receive a fair medical evaluation and impairment rating.